zde-uzh/proto4diged-handbook/docs/2_Editionsarbeit/05_semantic_annotation.en.md

 -   Intertextual content annotations:

-    -   Linking a reference to a work (discussed in a letter) to a bibliographic entry in the DSE register or a library database—or ideally, to a [_standard database_](../Themen/authority.en.md).
+    -   Linking a reference to a work (discussed in a letter) to a bibliographic entry in the DSE index or a library database—or ideally, to a [_standard database_](../Themen/authority.en.md).
     -   Connecting a passage in one text to another text within the same DSE, or to a text edited in a different DSE.

 -   Contextual content annotations: